VS

 Brakes & Suspension

-Front Brake 220 mm disc brake Twin 320mm floating discs, Brembo Stylema 4 piston Monobloc calipers.
+Front Brake Ø 220 mm disk brake with combi braking system (CBS) Twin 320mm floating discs, Brembo Stylema 4 piston Monobloc calipers.
 Radial front master cylinder, Optimised Cornering ABS

 Front Suspension Hydraulic double‑telescopic fork Marzocchi 45mm upside down forks, manual rebound and compression damping adjustment, 180mm travel